logbyjungle/BitML/README.md

 - ability to save training models
 - more activation functions to choose from
 - optimizers
-- make it optionally run on the gpu
+- make a version for cuda
 - simd
 - async
 - object pool